din/compose/README.md

 }
 ```

 Note how we pass `store.state.$specimen` into the children components instead of the value itself.
-The `$` notation allows us to obtain the `Referred` instance that is a super-lightweight object that can be passed around and assigned to other `Ref` instances.
+The `$` notation allows us to obtain the `Referred` instance—a super-lightweight object that can be passed around and assigned to other `Ref` instances via the same `$` notation.

-Now it's time to define the underlying `SpecimenComponent`:
+It's time to define the underlying `SpecimenComponent`:

 ```
 // Specimen.swift